davidrmro/davidrmro/README.md

 - 👋 Hi, I’m @davidrmro
-- 👀 I’m interested in penetration testing and analysis
+- 👀 I’m interested in penetration testing
-- 🌱 I’m currently attending Rutger Cybersecurity Bootcamp
+- 🌱 I graduated from Rutger's Cybersecurity Bootcamp
 - 📫 How to reach me Email: mroczekrdavid@gmail.com
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: I used to be a semi-professional Rocket League Player